One of Your Best Cybersecurity Defenses? Your Employees

 Phishing refers to a cybersecurity threat through an employee’s email and – according to recent statistics – is the source of 90% of successful cyberattacks.
 The sender is usually unknown to the recipient and it is often asking for sensitive information.
 The email may contain a link that takes the employee to a malicious website or the person may pose as a member of your own IT department.
 Here are the best practices to share with your employees so that they can avoid any potential threats:

 - Educate your employees that you will NEVER ask for financial or personal information in an email.
-If they receive a request, and it looks like it is coming from a team member, have them flag it for IT to investigate.
+If they receive a request, and it looks like it is coming from a team member, has them flag it for IT to investigate.

 - Share with your employees how to spot an insecure URL link.
 For example, a site should have https:// at the beginning of its address.
 The “s” means the site is secure, versus http://

 - If an email looks like it came from a legitimate sender, such as a bank, have the employee reach out to that sender via phone or in-person – not through email.
 This way they can confirm if the email was real or a phishing attempt.
-This is especially critical if the email is suggesting financial transfers or payments, purchase of gift cards or similar transactions.
+This is especially critical if the email is suggesting financial transfers or payments, purchase of gift cards, or similar transactions.

 Cybersecurity Defense #3: Create Strong Passwords!